greenfish8090/Personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I'm Pranav Balaji, a final year Computer Science undergraduate at BITS Pilani, Hyderabad.
-I'm mainly interested in the field of Natural Language Processing and Sequence Processing in general.\
+I'm interested in the field of Natural Language Processing, but I've recently also been exploring Computer Vision and Reinforcement Learning.\
 \
-I've worked on many Deep Learning projects in the past as part of my internship, course-work and my own interest.
-Some of them include Sign Language Translation, Paraphrase Generation and Recommender systems among others.
+I've worked on many Deep Learning projects in the past as part of my internship, course-work and my own interest - Sign Language Translation, Paraphrase Generation and Recommender systems are a few.
 What started off as a simple exploration of the field, when I did the Machine Learning course by Andrew Ng, is slowly growing into my professional research interest.
 PyTorch is my framework of choice.\
 \
 I'm also interested in Computer Graphics with one of my favourite projects being Ray-tracing implemented in OpenGL.
 Looking forward to working on something that lies in the intersection of CG and ML.\
 \